harshmandan/git-restore-mtime-action/README.md

 ## Build

-Run `ncc build` to generate index.js in the `dist` folder.
-More info on customization [here](https://github.com/actions/typescript-action)
+-   `npm run build` will generate `lib/main.js`
+-   `npm run package` will then package the js files along with its modules and dependencies in `dist/index.js`